katejeske22-spec/BIO410-Final-Project/README.md

 The purpose of this project was to create a phylogenetic tree from 6 samples of the zaire ebolavirus in order to determine the evolutionary relationship between the organisms.

 ## Methods
-- We used next generation sequencing to sequence 6 samples of the Zaire ebolavirus
+- We used next generation sequencing to sequence 6 samples of the [Zaire ebolavirus]:
+    - ()

 - We used MEGAHIT to assemble our sequences (https://github.com/voutcn/MEGAHIT)